Sweden replaces China envoy in furor over dissident bookseller

 His daughter Angela Gui said this week she had met ambassador Anna Lindstedt and two businessmen in Stockholm in January, where she was advised to keep quiet about her father’s case while negotiations were proceeding.

-Sweden’s Foreign Ministry said that was not an official meeting, and Lindstedt had now returned to Sweden with an interim envoy sent to Beijing in her place.
+Sweden’s Foreign Ministry said that was not an official meeting, and Lindstedt had now returned to Sweden with an interim envoy sent to Beijing during an inquiry.

-“The Foreign Ministry in Stockholm did not know about these events until the end of January, after the meeting had taken place,” a spokeswoman said.
+“Neither the Foreign Ministry nor the Foreign Minister were informed until after the event,” ministry spokesman Rasmus Eljanskog said in an emailed statement.

+“As a consequence of the incorrect manner in which the said meetings were handled, we are now conducting an internal investigation.”

-Gui, 54, was released from custody in October 2017, but his whereabouts were unclear until January last year when his daughter said he was seized by Chinese agents on a Beijing-bound train in the presence of two Swedish diplomats.
+Gui, 54, became a Swedish citizen after studying there in the 1980s.
+After the abduction, he was released in October 2017, but his whereabouts were unclear until January last year when his daughter said he was seized by Chinese agents on a Beijing-bound train in the presence of Swedish diplomats.

-China later confirmed it had detained him.
+China later confirmed it had detained him again.

-His daughter said Lindstedt had invited her to Stockholm to meet two businessmen who could help secure her father’s release.
+In her blog, Angela Gui said Lindstedt invited her to Stockholm to meet two businessmen who could help secure her father’s release.

 “The businessman said, ‘you care about Anna (Lindstedt), right?
 If you keep talking to the media it’ll damage her career.
-You don’t want her to come to any harm, do you?’”, Angela Gui said in the post on blog portal Medium.
+You don’t want her to come to any harm, do you?’”, she said in the post on blog portal Medium.

 “In order for this to happen (negotiations), I was told I needed to be quiet.
 I wasn’t to tell anyone about this, or say anything publicly about the case,” she added.